What to Expect at Healthy Core

 Integrative dry needling therapy (optional) involves inserting a fine, microfilament tool into areas of tension and trigger points on both sides of the body, typically including the neck, lower back, hips, and legs.

-Guidance for a home exercise program includes restorative breathing, realignment exercises, stretching routines, self-trigger point techniques, and muscle retraining.
+Guidance for a home exercise program including restorative breathing, realignment exercises, stretching routines, self-trigger point techniques and muscle retraining.

 Adjustments to your existing exercise routine.
 Regardless of whether you're an experienced athlete or a casual exerciser, we will consider suitable fitness and recreational activities for your situation.

-Setting goals - your therapist will establish attainable objectives and expectations for your recovery.
+You and your therapist will establish attainable goals and expectations for your recovery.

 How You Might Feel After the First Appointment: